Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 ## Unique Properties

+These properties are usually found in special weapons.

+---

-### Adamantine Weapons
+#### Adamantine

-Adamantine is an ultrahard metal found in meteorites and extraordinary mineral veins.
-In addition to being used to craft *adamantine armour*, the metal is also used for weapons.

-**Diamondsbane.** Melee weapons and ammunition made of or coated with adamantine are unusually effective when used to break objects.
+Melee weapons and ammunition made of or coated with Adamantine are unusually effective when used to break objects.
 Whenever an *adamantine weapon* or piece of *adamantine ammunition* hits an object, the hit is a Critical Hit.

 The adamantine version of a melee weapon or of ten pieces of ammunition costs 5,000 SP more than the normal version, whether the weapon or ammunition is made of the metal or coated with it.

+---

-### Silvered Weapons
+#### Silvered

-Some monsters that have immunity or resistance to nonmagical weapons are susceptible to silver weapons, so cautious adventurers invest extra coin to plate their weapons with silver.

-**Silvered.** Melee weapons and ammunition made of or coated with adamantine deals additional damage die.
+Melee weapons and ammunition made of or coated with Silver deals additional damage die against creature Vulnerable to Silvered weapons

-You can silver a single weapon or ten pieces of ammunition for 1,000 SP.
-This cost represents not only the price of the silver, but the time and expertise needed to add silver to the weapon without making it less effective.
+The Silvered version of a melee weapon or of ten pieces of ammunition costs 1,000 SP more than the normal version, whether the weapon or ammunition is made of the metal or coated with it.

+---